A sideswipe collision occurs when two vehicles are traveling beside each other in the same direction, and contact happens between them.

 Injuries From a Sideswipe Car Accident

 In most cars, the majority of protection for the driver and passengers is located at the front and rear of the vehicle, where impacts are more likely to occur.
 In a sideswipe accident, the car that collides with yours ends up just inches away from your body.
-Even with side-impact airbags, there is still the possibility of damage to the legs, internal organs, and your head.
+Even with side-impact airbags, there is still the possibility of damage to the legs, internal organs, and head.

 What Types of Injuries Can Occur?